about credit Cards

 - Annual fees, if applicable.

-- Fees for credit insurance (if any), which pays off your loan if you die before the debt is fully repaid.
+- Fees for credit insurance (if any), which pays off your loan if you die or become disabled before the debt is fully repaid.